Cao Cao

 His subsequent attempts over the following years to annex the lands south of the Yangtze River never proved successful.
-In 211, he defeated a coalition of northwestern warlords led by Ma Chao and Han Sui at the Battle of Tong Pass.
+In 211 AD, he defeated a coalition of northwestern warlords led by Ma Chao and Han Sui at the Battle of Tong Pass.
 Five years later, he seized Hanzhong from the warlord Zhang Lu, but lost it to Liu Bei by 219.
 In the meantime, he also received many honours from Emperor Xian.
-In 213, he was created Duke of Wei and granted a fief covering parts of present-day Hebei and Henan.
-In 216, he was elevated to the status of a vassal king under the title "King of Wei" and awarded numerous ceremonial privileges, of which some used to be reserved exclusively for emperors.
-Cao Cao died in Luoyang in March 220 and was succeeded by his son Cao Pi who accepted the abdication of Emperor Xian in November 220 and established the state of Cao Wei to replace the Eastern Han dynasty— an event commonly seen as an usurpation.
+In 213 AD, he was created Duke of Wei and granted a fief covering parts of present-day Hebei and Henan.
+In 216 AD, he was elevated to the status of a vassal king under the title "King of Wei" and awarded numerous ceremonial privileges, of which some used to be reserved exclusively for emperors.
+Cao Cao died in Luoyang in March 220 and was succeeded by his son Cao Pi who accepted the abdication of Emperor Xian in November 220 AD and established the state of Cao Wei to replace the Eastern Han dynasty— an event commonly seen as an usurpation.
 This marked the transition from the Eastern Han dynasty to the Six Dynasties period.
 After taking the throne, Cao Pi granted his father the posthumous title "Emperor Wu" ("Martial Emperor") and the temple name "Taizu" ("Grand Ancestor").

 Apart from being lauded as a brilliant political and military leader, Cao Cao is celebrated for his poems.
-Opinions of him have remained divided from as early as the Jin dynasty (266–420) that came immediately after the Three Kingdoms period.
+Opinions of him have remained divided from as early as the Jin dynasty (266–420 AD) that came immediately after the Three Kingdoms period.
 There were some who praised him for his achievements in poetry and his career, but there were also others who condemned him for his cruelty, cunning, and allegedly traitorous ways.
 In traditional Chinese culture, Cao Cao is stereotypically portrayed as a sly, power-hungry, and treacherous tyrant who serves as a nemesis to Liu Bei, often depicted in contraposition as a hero trying to revive the declining Han dynasty.